Namoshek/laravel-scout-database/README.md

 #### The Indexing

-The search driver internally uses two database tables, one for words and one for document associations.
+The search driver internally uses a single table, which contains terms and the association to documents.
 When indexing documents (i.e. adding or updating models in the search index) the engine will use the configured tokenizer to split the input of each column into tokens.
 The tokenizer configured by default simply splits inputs into words consisting of any unicode letter or number, which means any other character like `,`, `.`, `-`, `_`, `!`, `?`, `/`, whitespace and all other special characters are considered separators for the tokens and will be removed